ioBroker/ioBroker.docs/docs/en/config/redis.md

 For more details see [Multihost](https://www.iobroker.net/#de/documentation/config/multihost.md)

 ## Convert ioBroker database to Redis
-Most changes and data queries take place with the states database.
+Most changes and data queries are made with the States database.
 All data changes arrive here and are then distributed again to adapters when they have registered for certain data.
 Switching the states to Redis has by far the greatest and most noticeable performance effect.
 If you only convert the states database, you should ideally install the Redis server on the same host as the ioBroker master.

-The "States" are then changed over:
+The "States" can then be changed over:

 ```sh
 iobroker stop